Data Processing Agreement

 To the extent DASP processes or transfers Personal Data under this DPA from the European Union, the European Economic Area and/or their member states and Switzerland in

 or to other countries, the parties agree that DASP will be deemed to provide appropriate safeguards for such data by virtue of having certified its compliance with the

-Privacy Shield Framework and DASP will process such data in compliance with the Privacy Shield Principles.
+Data Privacy Framework and DASP will process such data in compliance with the Data Privacy Framework Principles.

 5. Return and Deletion of Data.

 Customer has access to their uploaded data/content and databases and can download the data/content at any time.